bcdataca/workshopwww/README.md

 `20XY`.
 Each `workshop20XY` site repository could have its own GitHub repository - `workshop2017` and `workshop2018` each have an eponymous one on the `bcdataca` organization.

+## HTML stuff

+Currently, `index.html` is used to re-direct to the 2017 site.
+Eventually this will be changed to the 2018 site and is easy to do.

+`CNAME` is a file that must contain only the domain: `workshop.bcdata.ca`.
+It has a matching entry on the namecheap.com domain along with a couple lines there that allow namecheap to work with Github Pages.

+The `workshop20XY` sites are built using `hugo` and the `academic` theme.
+Note that the `academic` theme is not copied to `origin`, and so the right local version must be maintained.
+Specifically, academic theme version/checkout `18ab238` is used by both sites.
+Note that these sites are not compatible with the current version of hugo-academic.

+Small note to self: I have made minor changes to that particular checkout;
+however, at the time of this writing (literally a year later), I have some small margin of confidence that these same changes are made in the `workshop20XY/layouts` folders, too, hence there is nothing to worry about probably.